 The enzyme preparation is claimed to provide advantages in the production and profile of protein hydrolysates that can be added to a variety of food products.
-There has been an expression of support from the local food industry for the Application to amend the Code to include this enzyme.
+There has been an expression of support from the local food industry.
 The food industry will make their own economic decisions, taking account of costs and benefits of using a new enzyme preparation to determine if it is of benefit to their business.